 As your first-year contracts professor surely told you, every solicitor’s nightmare is one in which their drafting earns them a permanent roasting from the bench.
 To prevent this unenviable result, many lawyers – young lawyers in particular– tend to rely on the safety of precedents, believing that un-litigated products from the past will surely pass further judicial scrutiny.
 Yet by their very nature, a precedent will be tuned and tweaked for specific situations by each lawyer using it, who will often leave vagueness and ambiguity in their wake for the next lawyer to wade through.

-Please enter the first name, last name, and email of the person who will be viewing the Webinar on Demand in the billing details section on the next page.
+Please enter the first name, last name, and email of person who will be viewing the on-demand program in the billing details section on the checkout page.

 If multiple lawyers or staff members from your firm would like to access this on-demand program (recorded from a past in-person program or webinar), please contact [email protected] for pricing.

 Views and opinions expressed during on-demand programs and in program materials are those of the presenter(s)/author(s).